wwake/tarrier/README.md

-# betwist
+# Tarrier
-A word game
+A study box